 The Council has in place appropriate whistle blowing policies and procedures which are reviewed annually and updated where required.
 The policy was reviewed and refreshed in March 2022 and staff are aware of the Whistle-blowing policy through the Council's intranet.
-The Council refreshed and updated it complaints policy and will seek approval in 2022 .
-It has previously decentralised day-to-day responsibility to
+The Council has recently refreshed and updated it's complaints policy and sought approval in 2023.
+The Council welcomes customer feedback and complaints and takes these seriously.
+Complaints analysis is considered by SLT and Directorate Leads to inform future service delivery and design.
+The appointment of a customer insight officer will further enhance capacity for learning and continuous improvement.